Salt & Time

 My girlfriend got the pasta.
 It consisted of buttermilk cheese ravioli, in a pecan cream sauce topped with braised lamb.
 The pasta was perfect and the sauce was delicious but the lamb was the crowning touch.
 All the flavors meld together to make it a hearty and filling dish.

-Salt & Time successfully mixes the familiar with the new, the comfort foods we all know and love with the exotic, and they satisfy the desire for the highest quality meats like no one else can.
+Salt & Time successfully mixes the familiar with the new, the comfort foods we all know and love with the exotic, and they satisfy the desire for the highest quality dead flesh like no one else can.